 What Is A Fuel Injection System?

 The fuel injection system detects the amount of air that enters the engine and gives the necessary fuel for combustion.
 An ECU controls the amount of fuel injected and the duration for which the fuel injection valves (injectors) remain open.
-It does this by calculating the amount of fuel to be injected based on signals from a sensor that measures the amount of air intake.

-Before the existence of fuel injectors, carburetors have been highly used on engines, and to date, this engine still exists.
+Before the existence of fuel injectors, carburetors were highly used on engines, and to date, this engine still exists.
 In fact, many other machines, like lawnmowers and chainsaws, still use carburetors.
-But because the component got complicated trying to control all requirements on automobiles, a better alternative is released.

-This was almost the best alternative, which allowed auto manufacturers don’t have to make drastic changes to engine designs.
+This alternative was nearly optimal, enabling auto manufacturers to avoid drastic modifications to engine designs.
 Gradually, as new engines were designed, multi-port fuel injection replaced the throttle body fuel injection.
-This multi-port fuel injection is also known as port, multi-point, or sequential fuel injection.

 In addition, the system contains a fuel injector for each cylinder, which sprays right to the intake valve.
 It provides more accurate fuel metering and quicker response.